 - As part of your Student Allowance you may also be able to get a special accommodation benefit to help with your accommodation costs.

 - These payments can range from $30 - $60 a week and are also based on your individual circumstances.
 Check them out.

 Could you qualify for an Accommodation Benefit?
 Find our here

 How does it all work?

-Just like applying for a student loan, you will need to apply for a student allowance each time you enroll for a new study period (usually once a year).
+- Just like applying for a Student Loan, you will need to apply for a Student Allowance each time you enrol for a new study period (usually once a year).

 - The fastest and easiest way to apply is online at www.studylink.govt.nz

 - It’s a good idea to apply as soon as possible when you know what you're up to.

 - If you apply late (i.e. after your course has already started, or after you become eligible) your payments may not be backdated so you risk losing out on free money.